haxsaw/hikaru/docs/hikaru-base.rst

 This method examines every field of an object hierarchy and compares the types of the values contained there with the types in the annotations.
-If there are any discrepancies, they are collected into a list of :ref:`TypeWarning<TypeWarning doc>` nametuples are returned to the caller.
+If there are any discrepancies, they are collected into a list of :ref:`TypeWarning<TypeWarning doc>` namedtuples and are returned to the caller.
 TypeWarnings are similar in structure to CatalogEntries, but have a slightly different
 interpretation: